-What a non-Canadian Vendor needs to know when selling property in Canada!
+What a non-Canadian property or real estate owner (vendor) needs to know when selling property in Prince Edward Island and Canada!

 The first step when selling Canadian Property is to apply for a Clearance Certificate which can take two to three weeks to clear after the closing.
 This must be submitted within 10 days of closing and can be applied for after conditions have been removed.

 Sale of Canadian property and non-resident tax by Aylett Grant

 - If you are disposing of real property situated in Canada, you are subject to a non-resident withholding tax of 25% of the gross sales price.
 If, however, the real property is depreciable property (e.g. property that earned rental income), then the required withholding would be 50% of the gross sales price.